 Complacency is rarely listed as a top cause of divorce or separation.
 At first glance, the word doesn't seem as threatening as other more dire terms, such as infidelity.
 But that doesn't mean you shouldn't watch out for the telltale signs that you or your partner may be getting complacent in your relationship.
 In fact, it may be the silent catalyst that can lead to relationship problems.
 As Kelly Campbell, associate professor of psychology at California State University in San Bernardino, explains, "Complacency in relationships will lead to boredom and dissatisfaction, which are the key threats to infidelity and dissolution."

 What does complacency look like?
-It usually starts small, with making little effort to strengthen your relationship and, instead, doing the bare minimum to help each other grow.
+It usually starts small, with making little effort to strengthen your relationship and doing the bare minimum to help each other grow.
 Do you think you may be complacent in your relationship?
 Could your partner be getting a little distant?
 We asked Campbell to share the top three signs of complacency in a relationship and help us understand how to solve the issue before it's too late.
-Here is how to bring the passion back into your relationship if complacency is becoming a problem.
+We also cover how to bring the passion back into your relationship if complacency is becoming a problem.

 Pay Attention to the Signs

 According to Campbell, there are three telltale signs that your partner may be growing complacent in your relationship:

 1. The amount of attention they give you has dramatically declined over time.